Negotiating under high pressure: 5 steps to keeping the critical situation under control.

 2) Contact your business partners:

 Ask them to explain their behaviour.
-See also “Negotiating in a crisis“.
+See also “Renegotiating contracts in times of crisis“.

 3) Point out the consequences to your business partner:

 Address your business partner’s concerns directly and show understanding.
 Also make clear to your business partners how their actions will impact the entire value chain.
 For example, that loan instalments, tradespeople and operating costs can no longer be paid.
 In times of crisis, people often react with alarm and develop tunnel vision – all they see is their own reality and they are unable to look further ahead.
 Help them to widen their perspective!